tomerlichtash/mels-loop/public/content/docs/preface/index.en.md

 ---
+title: "A Software Legend That Actually Existed"
-title: "Preface to The Story of Mel"
+abstract: "A Preface to The Story of Mel"
 author: "Tomer Lichtash"
 date: Wed Apr 7 2021 13:45 GMT+0300
 ---